eclipse/vorto/docs/vortolang-1.0.md

 		IntervalType: INT | SIGNEDINT | FLOAT | DATETIME | STRING | BOOLEAN;

+### Example

+Consider the following Enum which defines some Temperature Units

+    vortolang 1.0
+    namespace org.example
+    version 1.0.0
+    displayname "TemperatureUnits"
+    description "Datatype for TemperatureUnits"

+    enum TemperatureUnits {
+        Kelvin "Degree Kelvin" ,
+    	Celsius "Degree Celsius",
+    	Fahrenheit "Degree Fahrenheit"
+    }

+Then we can reference the measurement unit in a property as follows:

+    vortolang 1.0
+    namespace org.example
+    version 1.0.0
+    displayname "Test FB"
+    description "Functionblock for Example"

+    using org.example.TemperatureUnits;1.0.0

+    functionblock TestMu {
+        status {
+            temperature as float  with {
+                measurementUnit: org.example.TemperatureUnits.Kelvin
+             }
+        }
+    }

+Note, in the example above we also say that the propery is readable.

 ## Function Block Mapping
 A Function Block Mapping describes a mapping of a Function Block and its properties for a